 1. Maintain a clean and dry balcony or patio deck

-If you have potted plants on your balcony, make sure the soil is well-drained.
+If you have potted plants on your balcony, ensure the soil is well-drained.
 During the summer, excess wetness will also draw bees flying in quest of water.

 Examine the balcony for gaps in the wall, ceiling, eaves, overhangs, and other structures.
 Bees can enter and create their nest through a hole as small as 1/3 cm (1/8 inch).
 Caulk, silicone, a metal screen, or expanding foam can be used to fill any gaps you detect.

-If you have previously had a beehive on your balcony, ensure sure it is entirely removed.
+If you previously had a beehive on your balcony, ensure it is entirely removed.
 Even a small piece of an old hive will attract new bees to the area.
-If you come across any traces of previous hives, hire a professional to remove them out and thoroughly clean the area.
+If you have any traces of previous hives, hire a professional to remove them and thoroughly clean the area.

 2. Keep your yard well-watered.

 Watering your lawn is one of the simplest home cures for bees if you have bees that build their eggs in the ground.
-If you notice small holes in your garden’s dry regions, you have ground bees.
+You have ground bees if you notice small holes in your garden’s dry regions.

 These bees are solitary, as opposed to hive populations.
 A female mates with a man before burrowing into the ground to lay her eggs and hatch her larva.

-The good news is that ground bees are rather calm in comparison to other bees.
+The good news is that ground bees are rather calm compared to other bees.
 However, if you are allergic to bee stings, it is best to be cautious and drive them away.